sbsoftware/stimulus.cr/README.md

 ### Compatibility with `to_html.cr`

-When using [to_html.cr](https://github.com/sbsoftware/to_html.cr), things get even shorter.
+When using [to_html.cr](https://github.com/sbsoftware/to_html.cr), things get even more comfortable.
 The controller and its value, target or action objects know how to fit into an HTML element as an attribute.
+The `to_html` attribute interface even manages adding multiple `controllers`/`values`/`targets`/`actions` to the same element, which would be cumbersome with plain ECR.

 ```crystal
 div LogController, LogController.message_value("Hello World!"), LogController.css_class_value("my-class") do